Altruist: Argumentative Explanations through Local Interpretations of Predictive Models: Altruist

 \section{Altruist}

-Having defined the concept of truthfulness in the previous section, we can present the Altruist, a methodology that aims to tackle a few problems of feature importance-based approaches, such as lack of user-friendliness and the probability of untruthfulness, using logic-based argumentation.
-The ultimate objective of Altruist is to present the maximum subset of the interpretation for an instance that will be truthful, as well as to provide a set of arguments to support this output.
-Altruist can provide reasons to justify why this maximum subset is truthful, as well as why the features excluded from the set were untruthful.
-Finally, it can be used as a selection or evaluation tool between multiple feature importance interpretation techniques.
+Altruist aims to tackle mainly the untruthfulness of FI-based approaches, using logic-based argumentation.
+Altruist's ultimate objective is to supply the largest truthful subset of an instance's interpretation, acting as a curious user who tests various inputs to evaluate the given interpretation.
+Additionally, Altruist can provide reasons (i.e., arguments) to justify why this maximum subset is truthful, as well as why the features excluded from the set are untruthful.
+Truthfulness is introduced in Section~\ref{ATIS}.
+Finally, it can be used as a unified selection or evaluation tool between multiple FI techniques using local perturbations of instances, influenced by faithfulness and infidelity, while it can also be used as a meta-explanation ensemble of FI techniques, similar to aggregation of FIs.

-The methodology of Altruist consists of 5 components and it is presented in Figure~\ref{fig:Altruist}.
-The first component includes the ML model, the second component is the interpretation technique(s), the third component is the Altruist truthfulness investigator (ATI), the fourth component is the argumentation system, while the fifth component offers the final interpretation, which will be truthful, and depending on the application can be even a dialogue or a tree.
+In the present work, Altruist is applied to ML models trained with tabular data.
+Altruist can indeed be applied to textual, time-series, and even image data in future research.
+The methodology consists of 5 components (Figure~\ref{fig:Altruist}).
+The first component includes the ML model, the second component is the interpretation technique(s), the third component is the truthfulness investigator (TI), the fourth component is the argumentation system, while the fifth component offers the final interpretation.

-\subsection{Machine Learning Model.}
+\subsection{Machine Learning Model}

 The first component of the technique is the ML model to be interpreted.
-The ML model could be any model that it is able to provide continuous values as output (e.g. probabilities).
-This component is referred to as \textit{ML}.
-This \textit{ML} component is trained on the input dataset $D=[x_i,\dots,x_N]$, which contains $N$ instances with $|F|$ features, where $F=[f_1, \dots, f_{|F|}]$.
+The ML model could be any model trained on tabular data, that is able to provide continuous values as output, e.g. a classification model which can output probabilities or regression model.
+This component is referred to as \textit{M}, which is trained on the input dataset $D=[x_i,\dots,x_N]$, which contains $N$ instances with $|F|$ features, where $F=[f_1, \dots, f_{|F|}]$.
 Each $x_i \in D$ instance has a set of values for the $|F|$ features $x_i=[v_{1,i}, \dots,v_{{|F|},i}]$.
-The output of this component is the prediction probabilities for an instance $x_i$.
+The output of this component is the prediction for an instance $x_i$, for example $P_{M}(x_i)=y_i$ in a supervised learning model.

-\subsection{Feature Importance Technique(s).}
+\subsection{Feature Importance Technique(s)}

+This next component concerns the interpretation technique(s) and is highly correlated with the \textit{M} component.
+The interpretation technique(s) must fall within the category of feature importance, and must therefore provide explanations in the form of sets of features accompanied by an indicator of importance.